To Tax or Not to Tax Interstate Retailers? That Is the Question.

 Twenty-six years ago, the U.S. Supreme Court set a precedent when they decided a remote retailer cannot be obligated to collect sales tax in states where the company does not have a physical presence.
 Now, that decision is being challenged.

 Historically, online retailers have relied on the 1992 court case to determine whether they were required to collect state sales tax.
 However, in 2016, South Dakota passed a law requiring retailers making more than $100,000 in annual sales to South Dakota customers to collect and remit a 4.5% sales tax, regardless of whether the retailer has a physical presence in the state.
 Online retailers Wayfair, Overstock and Newegg have since challenged the law.

-The U.S. Supreme Court will hear South Dakota v.
-Wayfair this spring.
+The U.S. Supreme Court will hear oral arguments in South Dakota v.
+Wayfair on April 17, 2018.
 The case could ultimately determine if states can require remote sellers to collect and remit sales/use taxes on transactions.

 The current rule

 In 1992, the U.S. Supreme Court ruled in Quill v.
 North Dakota that an out-of-state mail-order company that sells goods to North Dakota customers—without a store outlet, sales representative, or other significant property in the state—cannot be required to collect North Dakota use tax.
 The Court explained that this collection requirement on a company lacking physical presence in the state violated the Commerce Clause of the U.S. Constitution.
 As a result, determining whether a seller is required to collect sales/use tax in a state has since been based on whether the seller has a physical presence there.